-- Access: GVSU is the only public university in Michigan to offer a postprofessional O.T. clinical doctorate degree.
+- The only clinical degree like it in Michigan: GVSU is the only public university in Michigan to offer a postprofessional O.T. clinical doctorate degree.

-- Tuition savings: Grand Valley offers the same graduate tuition rate for in and out of state students.
+- In-state tuition for non-residence: Grand Valley offers the same graduate tuition rate for in and out of state students.

 - Best practice: The program focuses on critical thinking and the use of occupation in treatment and supports a client-centered, evidenced-based approach to therapy.

-The curriculum offers an online postprofessional doctorate in occupational therapy across six semesters.
-Students must maintain employment in the field throughout the program to connect course content to real-world application.
-All Dr.O.T. students will be required to earn a minimum of 75 credits beyond the B.S. degree for the Dr.O.T. degree to be conferred.
-Any student with an M.S. degree of less than 39 credits will need to take at least one additional M.S. level course.
-The course determination will be made on a case-by-case basis.
+The curriculum offers an online postprofessional doctorate in occupational therapy across six semesters totaling 36 credits.
+All Dr.O.T. students will be required to have completed a Master’s degree with a minimum of 75 credits beyond the B.S. degree for the Dr.O.T. degree to be conferred.
+The Master’s degree does not need to be in Occupational Therapy.
+Any student with a Master’s degree of less than 36 credits will be required to complete additional coursework.

 Dr.O.T. students will study a variety of topics, including: